dyl-lee/stock-analysis/README.md

 (insert png for 2017 and 2018 for original script)

 ## How did other Green energy stocks fare?
+Based on the output of the script, Steve's watchlist of green energy stocks grew in 2017 better than in 2018.
+This is consistent with events at the time, especially considering the volatile market of 2018 and the steady market decline starting in October 2018.

 ## Refactoring 101
 In order to optimize the script run-time, the refactored code addressed a few features of the original script.